hahminlew/fashion-product-generator/README.md

 ./run.sh
 ```

 **Make sure you have Hugging Face and wandb account.
-You should create directory and personal tokens for Hugging Face.
+You should create a directory and personal tokens for Hugging Face.
 Also, please check your personal API keys for wandb.*

 ## References